-libcrypto.so implements a wide range of cryptographic algorithms used in various Internet standards.
-The services provided by this library are used by the OpenSSL implementations of SSL, TLS and S/ libssl.so implements the Transport Layer Security (TLS v1) protocol.
-It provides a rich API, documentation on which can be found by running man 3 ssl.
+- libcrypto.so implements a wide range of cryptographic algorithms used in various Internet standards.
+The services provided by this library are used by the OpenSSL implementations of SSL, TLS and S/ MIME, and they have also been used to implement OpenSSH, OpenPGP, and other cryptographic standards - libssl.so implements the Transport Layer Security (TLS v1) protocol.
+It provides a rich API, documentation on which can be found by running man 3 ssl